mbellias/form-builder-tutorial/README.md

 ## Prisma

 Prisma is an Object Relational Mapping (ORM) tool that enables JSON data to be mapped and stored into SQL or NoSQL databases.
 In this app, prisma is configured to store data into a PostreSQL database on Vercel.
+The database schema can be found in the prisma directory.

 ## Vercel